Straight talk about John McCain

 “Here’s some straight talk.
 I’m a proud Reagan Republican,” says McCain in ads running in California.
 We know Mr. McCain is proud but is he a straight talkin’ “Reagan Republican”?
 Like McCain, Ronald Reagan was not an “establishment candidate,” and he did attract a broad electorate – but the similarity ends there.

 Unlike Reagan, McCain has cast out the economic conservatives and opted for populist Beltway class warfare rhetoric and targeted tax cuts.
-Consequently, he has placed a gauntlet between his campaign and the majority of stalwart Reagan Republicans – those who advocate for economic liberty, for individual responsibility, for limited government, for Second Amendment rights, for the unborn.
+Consequently, he has placed a gauntlet between his campaign and the majority of stalwart Reagan Republicans – those who advocate for economic liberty, for individual responsibility, for limited government, for Second Amendment rights, for the right to life of pre-birth babies.
 Indeed, these issues rarely occupy a high profile in McCain’s rhetoric.
 It is not that he is opposed to these core conservative principles, but he has certainly not made them a centerpiece of his campaign.

 McCain’s route in South Carolina was a test of his character, a test of his temperance and a test of his political affiliation.
 He failed on all three counts.
 He assailed those supporting George Bush as un-American, displayed no modicum of temperance and humility in defeat, and made a Faustian deal with the Demos which is now the centerpiece of his campaign.